spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/1-deployment-properties.md

 <!--TIP-->

-You can view the deployment properties for each of the platforms by selecting one of the following links: [local](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configuration-local-deployer), [cloudfoundry](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configuration-cloudfoundry-deployer) or, [kubernetes](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configuration-kubernetes-deployer).
+You can view the deployment properties for each of the platforms by selecting one of the following links: [local](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configuration-local-deployer), [cloudfoundry](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configuration-cloudfoundry-deployer), or [kubernetes](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configuration-kubernetes-deployer).

 <!--END_TIP-->